arthurhammer/arthurhammer.de/_posts/2018-12-08-visualizing-my-photo-library.md

 Here is one dot for every photo in my library.
 Again, you can see the increase in photo density over time.

 Looking at this chart feels weirdly intimate.
 These are just dots—not even pictures—but they represent a lot of individual moments in my life.
-I gets even more intimate when we check what I've been up to on individual days:
+It gets even more intimate when we check what I've been up to on individual days:

 {% include figure.html src="/assets/2018-12-08-day.jpg" caption="My weekend trip to Berlin in photos." alt="My weekend trip to Berlin in photos." %}

 Just by looking at the photo pattern from my Berlin trip, I start to remember individual moments.
 Friday is empty as I was working late, then driving to Berlin and arriving at night.
 Saturday I explored the city.
-Sunday morning I spectated the Berlin Marathon, in the afternoon I visited a friend.
+Sunday morning I watched the Berlin Marathon, in the afternoon I visited a friend.

 It goes to show how much meaning there is in metadata alone, and that's just for dates.
 The photos I take usually include a geolocation tag as well.
 Mapping out photos by date and location could give me a reasonably detailed account on where I've been on any given day.
 For my Berlin trip, I was taken back to the places, museums and restaurants I visited.
 Without once looking at a single picture.